NelsonPython/Git_training_docs/CloneRepo_PushUpdates.md

 Using git on your local machine, follow these steps to clone a repo, add a local file, merge the local file into the main branch, and push the updates back to Github.

 ## Configure git on local machine
-If git is not configured, then configure git.
+If git is not configured, then set your username, email address, and text editor.

 ```
 $ git config --global user.name UserName